rkaunismaa/NLP4HTML/README.md

 3:16pm ... ok ... still struggling with this. damn ...

 5:18pm ... meh ... don't want to do this anymore.
 Will continue later ...

+6:37pm ... gonna get back to learning about node.js from [Introduction to Node.js](https://nodejs.dev/en/learn/introduction-to-nodejs/)

+[Express Web Framework](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs) seems like a good a place as any to start looking into Express.